All Episodes

 There was not unity in strategy, but there was unity of purpose.

-But it really, you know, to try to explain to you why what it is that is causing all this, it's multifaceted.
+But it really, you know, to try to explain to you why, what it is that is causing all this, it's multifaceted.

 Usually the simple explanation often suffices, and it's often the best.

-From my own experience, they just when I talk about the established Republican, the Republican, the GOP, the professionals, the people paid by the Republican Party to do their jobs, the establishment.
+From my own experience, they just, when I talk about the establishment of the Republican, the GOP, the professionals,

-They just are embarrassed like they can't believe over the positions conservatives take regarding abortion and immigration.
+the people paid by the Republican Party to do their jobs, the establishment, they just are embarrassed, like they can't believe over the positions conservatives take regarding abortion and immigration.

 They're just embarrassed and they want to get rid of it.